couleur-tweak-tips/couleurstoolbox/README.md

 # 2. [Programs](https://github.com/couleurm/couleurstoolbox/tree/main/2%20%20Programs)

 A bunch of bats that will let you atomatically download & install some programs such as:
-Brave, Chrome, Discord, Lightshot, N++, OBS 25.0.8, SearchEverything, Steam, Telegram, VLC & Anydesk (that list will get longer as time goes)
+Brave, Chrome, Discord, Lightshot, N++, OBS, SearchEverything, Steam, Telegram, VLC & Anydesk (that list will get longer as time goes)
 - Chocolatey
     - Batch file that installs you chocolatey
     - Editeable batch file that installs most known programs, it is strongly recommended that you edit it before running it.